Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Discussion

-It is worth noting that the proposed method consistently outperforms task-specific and advanced architectures.
+It is worth noting that the proposed method achieves competitive or superior performance compared with several recent state-of-the-art models across diverse ECG classification tasks.
 Baseline methods such as inception1d, xresnet1d101, resnet1d\_wang, and ensemble-7-models \citep{strodthoff2020deep} exhibit competitive or even superior performance to recent ECG foundation models, likely due to their specialized design for ECG signals.
 Similarly, the multi-scale architecture MULTIRESNET \citep{shi2023sequence} performs well, reflecting the inherent multi-scale structure in ECG data, while advanced models like SPACETIME \citep{zhang2023effectively} and Chimera \citep{behrouz2024chimera} highlight the significance of carefully designed architectures for ECG time-series data.
 These task-specific and advanced models reveal a deeper understanding of ECG signals, as they are tailored for the specific challenges of ECG classification.
-In contrast, foundation models like ECGFounder and HuBERT-ECG-BASE prioritize broad adaptability, which may not rely on a strong inductive bias specific to some ECG tasks.
+In contrast, foundation models prioritize broad adaptability, which may not rely on a strong inductive bias specific to some ECG tasks.
 This flexibility allows foundation models to be applied across a wide range of tasks, but in certain cases, it can result in lower performance compared to specialized models, especially in the absence of an appropriate post-training strategy.
-As demonstrated in both our study and the work of \cite{coppola2024hubert}, foundation models often lag behind task-specific and advanced architectures, even when pre-trained on large ECG datasets.
+As demonstrated in both our study and the work of \cite{coppola2024hubert}, foundation models might lag behind task-specific and advanced architectures, even when pre-trained on large ECG datasets.
 This performance gap underscores the critical need for a robust post-training strategy.
 Our results, shown in Table \ref{tab:performance}, clearly illustrate that incorporating an effective post-training approach significantly enhances the performance of ECG foundation models, enabling them to match or even surpass task-specific and advanced architectures.